ssaumya0510/Analysis-of-Vehicle-Accidents-and-Injury-Prediction/README.md

 - **XGBoost**
 - **Neural Networks (LSTM)**

-These techniques will be implemented in the order of increasing algorithm complexity.
-The data will be analyzed using various univariate, bivariate, and multivariate analysis techniques to extract key information that can be used to build the machine learning models.
-The analyses will be performed using Python libraries such as `matplotlib` and `seaborn`.
+These techniques have been implemented in order of increasing algorithmic complexity.
+The data has been analyzed using various univariate, bivariate, and multivariate analysis techniques to extract key information that can be used to build the machine learning models.
+The analyses were performed using Python libraries such as matplotlib, numpy, pandas, plotly, and seaborn.

 ## Conclusion